 Spend endless hours exploring Sydney’s famous beaches and coastal walks.
 The sparkling waters of Sydney Harbour await, a playground for Sydneysiders and visitors alike.
 Bordering Sydney harbour you’ll find national parks, World Heritage sites, hidden beaches, and abundant Aboriginal heritage.
 At night, take in a show at the iconic Sydney Opera House, enjoy a meal at a historic Sydney pub, or delve into Sydney’s live music scene.

 An IES internship develops your professional skills, your ability to communicate across cultures, and provides substantive work experience to jump-start your career in today’s competitive job market.

-You’ll be guaranteed an unpaid internship placement at a local business or organization, where you’ll work up to 40 hours a week.
-We will work with you to find the closest placement match between your professional and personal goals with what’s available in Sydney.
+You’ll be guaranteed an unpaid internship placement at a local business or organization, where you’ll work up to 35 hours a week.
+We will work with you to find the closest match between your expressed preferences and professional goals with what’s available via IES Internships in Sydney.

 Before you depart, we work with you to fine-tune your résumé, perfect your cover letter, and hone your communication and interview skills as we prepare you for working in a new cultural environment.